India Travel Advice

 Threat level: Medium-High

-When visiting India, you should be wary of the general threat of terrorism that the country is facing.
-There are a number of terrorist and insurgent groups operating in the country, however most of the focus remains on Indian interests.
-Providing tourists remain cautious to their surroundings, trips to India should be hassle free and a pleasant experience.
+Most parts of India are relatively safe to travel to, but, you should be aware of the general threat of terrorism that the country is facing.
+There are a number of terrorist and insurgent groups operating in the country.
+However, most of the focus remains on Indian interests.
+Providing tourists remain cautious to their surroundings, trips to India should be hassle-free and a pleasant experience.

-There are many travel advisories in place for India stipulated by the UK Foreign and Commonwealth Office.
-Travel to the areas of Manipur, Jammu, Kashmir, Srinagar, Ladakh, Phalgam, Gularg and Sonamarg are highly advised against unless absolutely necessary.
+There are many travel advisories in place for India stipulated by different governments via their Travel Advice services, including the UK's FCO travel advice for India.
+Travel to the areas of Manipur, Jammu, Kashmir, Srinagar, Ladakh, Phalgam, Gularg and Sonamarg and across the Line of Control with Pakistan are highly advised against unless absolutely necessary.